MatthewKing/Community.StyleCop.Rules/README.md

 Building the Sources
 --------------------

-StyleCop Community Rules are developed with Microsoft Visual Studio 2008.
+StyleCop Community Rules are developed with Microsoft Visual Studio 2012.
 Building the project with the Express Edition should also work.

-Copy _Microsoft.StyleCop.dll_ and _Microsoft.StyleCop.CSharp.dll_ from the StyleCop installation directory into this project's Libraries directory.
+Copy _StyleCop.dll_ and _StyleCop.CSharp.dll_ from the StyleCop installation directory into this project's Libraries directory.
 Then open the solution _Community.StyleCop.Rules.sln_ in Visual Studio and build it.
 The resulting assembly is called _Community.StyleCop.CSharp.Rules.dll_.

 Download
 --------